Retroperitoneal Fibrosis – Patient Information

 - Other peoples’ experiences

 The RPF Rare Disease Group have recently conducted a patient focused online study to understand the un-met medical need of patients with retroperitoneal fibrosis.
-Results of the survey will be available shortly.
+The results of the survey were presented at UK Kidney Week 2017.

 - Patient Support Group